daniellisantanna/daniellisantanna/README.md

 My name is Danielli Sant' Anna 👩

-I'm A student of the technical course in informatica for internet since 2021 a 2022. 💻
+I'm technical in informatica for internet since 2021 a 2022. 💻 I'm A student of the ADS in University Feevale since 2023 a 2024.

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.